GetStream/stream-chat-swift-ai/README.md

-## StreamChat AI UI Components
+# Stream Chat AI UI for [Swift UI](https://getstream.io/tutorials/ios-chat/)

-StreamChat provides UI components for easier integration of AI and LLMs into our SDK.
+This official repository for Stream Chat's UI components is designed specifically for AI-first applications written in Swift UI.
+When paired with our real-time [Chat API](https://getstream.io/chat/), it makes integrating with and rendering responses from LLM providers such as ChatGPT, Gemini, Anthropic or any custom backend easier by providing rich with out-of-the-box components able to render Markdown, Code blocks, tables, thinking indicators, images, etc.

-This repo contains two components that will help you with that:
+To start, this library includes the following components which assist with this task:
-- `StreamingMessageView` - a component that is able to render text, markdown and code in realtime, using character-by-character animation, similar to ChatGPT.
+- `StreamingMessageView` - a component that is able to render text, markdown and code in real-time, using character-by-character animation, similar to ChatGPT.
 - `AITypingIndicatorView` - a component that can display different states of the LLM (thinking, checking external sources, etc).

-More AI components are planned for the future.
+Our team plans to keep iterating and adding more components over time.
+If there's a component you use every day in your apps and would like to see added, please open an issue and we will try to add it 😎.

 ### Installation